 PoC Group

-NOTE: In PoC 2.1 the Group definitions are described in the [XDM_GROUP].
+NOTE: In PCPS version 1.0 the Group definitions are described in the [XDM_GROUP].
 PoC Groups are still available for network elements and XDM Clients, that are compliant with PoC 1.0 Enabler Release by using the AUID specified in the PoC 1.0 as specified in [OMA PoC V1.0 XDM].

 PoC Group is described in the [XDM_GROUP] "Group".
-The use of the elements of PoC Groups is described in [OMA-PoC-CP].
+The use of the elements of PoC Groups is described in [OMA-PCPS-CP].

 Structure